squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 `type`{ #type }

-:   :octicons-milestone-24: Default: `date` – This option allows to change the
+:   :octicons-milestone-24: Default: `date` – Change the
     format of the date to be displayed.
 Valid values are `date`, `datetime`, `iso_date`, `iso_datetime` and `timeago`: